biolab/orange3/doc/widgets/visualize/heatmap.md

    - **Row Annotations** adds annotations to each instance on the right.
    - **Column Label Positions** places column labels in a selected place (None, Top, Bottom, Top and Bottom).
 4. If *Keep aspect ratio* is ticked, each value will be displayed with a square (proportionate to the map).
-5. Split the map by labels, if present in the input.
+5. Split the map by labels, if they are present in the input.
 6. If *Auto commit is on*, changes are communicated automatically.
-Alternatively press *Commit*.
+Alternatively click *Commit*.
-7. *Save graph* saves the graph to the user's computer in a .svg or .png format.
+7. *Save graph* saves the graph to the computer in a .svg or .png format.

 Example
 -------

-Below you can see an example workflow for Heat Map widget.
-Heat map below displays attribute values for *Zoo* data set (0 is white, 1 is light blue, >1 is dark blue).
-The first thing we see in the map is 'legs' attribute which is the only one colored in dark blue.
-In order to get a clearer heat map, we then use **Select Columns** widget and remove 'legs' attribute from the data set.
+The **Heat Map** below displays attribute values for *Zoo* data set (0 is white, 1 is light orange, >1 is dark orange).
+The first thing we see in the map is 'legs' attribute which is the only one colored in dark orange.
+In order to get a clearer heat map, we then use **Select Columns** widget and remove the 'legs' attribute from the data set.
 Then we again feed the data to the **Heat Map**.

 <img src="images/HeatMap-Example1.png" alt="image" width="600">